 - Be enrolled (minimum of 6 credits)

-- Graduate and professional students on a case by case basis, but funding is limited
+- Graduate and professional students may be considered on a case-by-case basis, but funding is limited.

 - Have demonstrated financial need as determined by the FAFSA